 50cc SYM motorbikes & scooters (if you don’t have any license)

-Please note that bike rental prices don’t include safety riding gear rental and due to limited availability of sizes and lower quality in Vietnam, we recommend to bring your own gear for best fit.
+Please note that bike rental prices don’t include safety riding gear rental and due to limited availability of sizes and lower quality in Vietnam, we recommend bringing your own gear for best fit.
 At least you have to wear a helmet when riding your motorbike in Vietnam.

 We offer support on the phone while you are on the trip to help explaining to the local mechanics, hotels, restaurants and local people.
 It’s in fluent English and Vietnamese and won’t waste any second of your time.
 We are with you the whole way.
 This is very important for your motorcycle rentals in Vietnam.